Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 To make sure we're working under the context of _'Notepad.exe'_ in the debugger, we're going to issue `'.process <Notepad_EPROCESS_Addr>'`.
 This will switch the active process that WinDbg is working under to the specified process.

-We'll know if we've successfully transitioned, if we receive a message in WinDbg stating, _"Implicit process is now <EPROCESS_Addr>"_.
+We'll know if we've successfully transitioned, if we receive a message in WinDbg stating, "_Implicit process is now <EPROCESS_Addr>_".

 Threads
 ---